The Long Ride

 The Fizzgigs are a four-piece heavily inspired by early 90s power-pop and the mid-90s punk revival (their bio professes their love for the catalogues of Lookout and Asian Man Records).
-The band features vocalist/guitarist Jason Sinclair, bassist Dean Rud (Belveder, The Evidence), lead-guitarist Scott Marshall (Belvedere), and drummer Cody Coates (Lions, Tigers and Bears)
+The band features vocalist/guitarist Jason Sinclair, bassist Dean Rud (Belvedere, The Evidence), lead-guitarist Scott Marshall (Belvedere), and drummer Cody Coates (Lions, Tigers and Bears).

 Hamilton, Ontario's Zoon is a psych and shoegaze inspired project from Ojibwe musician Daniel Monkman.
 Paper Bag Records will issue the band's first full-length this summer, titled Bleached Wavves.
 The first single from the 10-song set is "Vibrant Colours," a song that arrived alongside a video directed by Christopher Mills (FRIGS, Tallies, Mimico).
 Monkman commented on the song:

 "I started to improvise melodies but they kept slipping away and that's where the lyrics in the song come from, and that reference of memories slipping away comes from my experience with my grandmother who suffered from dementia."

 The set, described by Monkman as "moccasin-gaze," arrives June 19.
 Zoon will play several festivals in the spring, including New York's New Colossus Festival and Guelph's final Kazoo! fest.